The Tools a Cyclocrosser Shouldn’t Be Without

-Since it’s summer and cyclocross season is rapidly approaching, we at Cyclocross Magazine headquarters have all been thinking about what we need in order to have an even better season than last.
+Since it’s spring and cyclocross season is rapidly approaching, we at Cyclocross Magazine headquarters have all been thinking about what we need in order to have an even better season than last.
 For some of us, that’s a new bike, or better tires.
 For those of us who’ve recently discovered the sport, or are just getting into the idea of handling some bike fixes on our own, a tool kit makeover is in order.
-So we asked around, from mechanics to our own trusty CXM staff, to find out what sort of tools are out there, and what the favorites are.
+So we asked around, from mechanics to our own trusty CXM staff, to find out what sort of tools are out there, and what the favorites are, and here’s some of the responses we got last season:

 -Jason Gardner, Mechanic